intershop/helm-charts/charts/iom/docs/Metrics.rst

 =====================================

 `Datadog <https://www.datadoghq.com>`_ is a monitoring system.
-The following example will demonstrate how to use the *IOM Helm Charts* to integrate IOM metrics with *Datadog*
+The following example will demonstrate how to use the *IOM Helm Charts* to integrate IOM metrics with *Datadog*.

 The *Datadog* documentation about `Kubernetes Integration by Autodiscovery <https://docs.datadoghq.com/containers/kubernetes/integrations/?tab=kubernetesadv1#>`_ shows the following example: